Filming an Artist Residency – Being Creative with The Voice of the Child Project 2017

 Filming an artist residency offers a unique opportunity to document not just the creative process, but the relationships, reflections, and real-world impact that unfold over time.

-In 2017, I was invited to film Voice of the Child, a long-form, socially engaged artist residency led by UK-based artist Judith Davies.
+In 2017, I was invited by Claire Newton to film Voice of the Child, a long-form, socially engaged artist residency led by UK-based artist Judith Davies.
 The project was embedded in a primary school setting, where the aim was not to instruct but to listen — to create a space where children could explore and express their lived experiences through art.

 Filming Creative Practice in a School Setting